grab/front-end-guide/README.md

 The benefits:

 - The app feels more responsive and users do not see the flash between page navigations due to full-page refreshes.
-- Fewer HTTP requests are needed to the server, as the same assets do not have to be downloaded again for each page load.
+- Fewer HTTP requests are made to the server, as the same assets do not have to be downloaded again for each page load.
 - Clear separation of the concerns between the client and the server; you can easily build new clients for different platforms (e.g. mobile, chatbots, smart watches) without having to modify the server code.
 You can also modify the technology stack on the client and server independently, as long as the API contract is not broken.

 The downsides: